stephanmg/stephanmg/README.md

 I have been a contributor to the following repositories:
 - https://github.com/c2m2/Neuro-VISOR/ - Virtual Interactive Simulation Of Reality for simulation of neuronal dynamics
 - https://github.com/ug4 - UG4 simulation framework.
 Solving differential equations on unstructured finite element grids.
+- https://github.com/NeuroBox3D - A visual toolbox for simulation of neuronal activity in hybrid 1D/3D settings

 You can find my works on [ResearchGate](https://www.researchgate.net/profile/Stephan-Grein).